Every tens of years the fundemental philosophy that drives the reserach of machine intelligence...

 Piscataway, NJ 08854-8019

-My research area is in Information Retrieval, Recommendation Systems, Internet Economics, as well as Machine Learning and Data Mining Applications.
-Within the above areas, our recent research focuses on the intersection of Economic theories, Recommendation and Search Systems, and Natural Language Processing, including 1) Internet Economics – the application and analysis of economic theories in web-based applications such as recommendation, search, and sharing economy; 2) Explainable Decision Making Systems – developing explainable machine learning theories and algorithms for decision making systems such as recommendation and search; 3) Conversational Search, Recommendation, and QA systems.
-My group is also broadly interested in "Personalized X", including Personalized Recommendation, Search, NLP, Education, Healthcare, Chatbots, etc.
+My research area is in Machine Learning and Data Mining, Information Retrieval and Recommender Systems, and Internet Economics.
+Within the above areas, our recent research focuses on the intersection of Machine Learning and Data Mining, Recommendation and Search Systems, Knowledge Graphs, and Computational Economics, including 1) Intelligent and Explainable Decision Making Systems – developing explainable machine learning theories and algorithms for decision making systems such as recommendation and search; 2) Internet Economics – designing economic-aware machine learning algorithms and theories in web-based systems such as recommendation, search, and sharing economy; 3) Conversational Search, Recommendation, and QA algorithms based on neural networks.
+My group is also broadly interested in "Personalized X", including Personalized Recommendation, Search, Education, Chatbots, etc.

 In the previous I was a postdoc in the Center for Intelligent Information Retrieval (CIIR) at UMass Amherst, and did my PhD and BE in Computer Science at Tsinghua University, with a BS in Economics at Peking Univeristy.
-I am a Siebel Scholar of the class 2015, and a Baidu Scholar of the class 2014.
+I am a Siebel Scholar of the class 2015.

 2018-03 We are organizing the 1st International Workshop on ExplainAble Recommendation and Search (EARS 2018) on July 12, to be co-located with SIGIR 2018 at Ann Arbor Michigan.
 For information and call for papers, please visit https://ears2018.github.io.